Events April-June

 Open House LARS (5/22/10) The Institute of Arctic Biology Large Animal Research Station (LARS) is hosting a fun Open House Saturday, from noon - 4 p.m.
 View muskoxen, caribou, and reindeer with their calves.
 Learn about the animals from LARS naturalists.
 Fun events planned.
 They are planning to open 1 week early for the 2010 tour season.
 Regularly scheduled tours begin Monday, May 24.

-FSWCD Tree Sale (5/22/10) 10 a.m. to 4 p.m.
-Parking lot at 590 University Ave.
-Bare root trees & shrubs, sale only goes till they sell out.
-Numerous varieties of trees and shrubs suited for Alaska's harsh climate.
-Native and ornamental varieties available.
+FSWCD Tree Sale Preorder Deadline (5/20/11) Bare root trees & shrubs available for $3.50 each.
+Numerous varieties of ornamental and native trees and shrubs suited for Alaska's harsh climate.
 All plants bareroot except Bearberry.
-Sizes: 12”-24”.
-Other vendors will be present!
-Preorders will be available for pick up on May 21st, 3 p.m. - 6 p.m. if you pre-ordered by the 7th.
+Sizes: 9”-24”.
+Preorders will be available for pick up on June 3rd, 3 p.m. - 6 p.m.
 (907) 479-1213.
-Download the Pre-order blank.
+Download the order form at the FSWCD website, http://www.fairbankssoilwater.org/.
+Actual sale takes place June 4th from 10am-5pm at the FSWCD parking lot.

 Buffalo Wallow Dance (5/22-24/09) in Delta Junction.
 Annual square and round dance featuring hundreds of square dancers from Alaska, Canada, and the Lower 49 states.
 Information, (907) 488-0939 or (907) 895-5068.
 Their Website was not updated for 2010 as of June 8, 2010!